pyeve/eve/README.rst

         <link rel='collection' title='contacts' href='http://api.example.com/contacts/' />,
         <link rel='next' title='next page' href='http://api.example.com/contacts/?page=2' />,
     ]

+  In fact, a GET request to the API home page (the API entry point) will be served with a list of links to accessible resources.
+From there any consumer could navigate the API just by following the links.

 - JSON and XML
   Eve responses are automatically rendered as JSON or XML depending on the